tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 >
 ---

-### List of SNPs
+#### List of SNPs

 <a href="#top">[Back to Top](#table-of-contents)</a>

-## Gene Set Enrichment Analysis
+## Understand diﬀerence between self-contained and competitive gene-set analyses

-Now we have gone through all the files involved in gene-set analysis, we should consider one of the most important aspects of gene-set (or pathway) enrichment analyses, which is the diﬀerent types of testing that we can perform when doing them:
+When calculating gene-set based PRSs, we should consider an important aspect when calculating association in only one region of the genome

 ### Self-Contained vs Competitive Testing
 The null-hypothesis of self-contained and competitive test statistics is diﬀerent: